Lightning-AI/LitServe/README.md

 ```

-`LitSpec` can pre-populate the context by defining a `populate_context(context, request)` method.
+LitSpec can pre-populate the context by defining a `populate_context(context, request)` method.
+This method takes the
-This method takes the context and the raw HTTP request as input.
+context and the raw HTTP request as inputs.

-`OpenAISpec` automatically pre-populate the `context` with the client request.
+`OpenAISpec` automatically pre-populate the `context` with the ChatCompletion client request.

 Here is an example that pre-populates the context using a custom spec.